|Back to Library page|

 The image above has been squished down so it will fit on most screens

-4) Current flows from negative towards positive.
-Electrons are attracted to a high potential/voltage.
+(4) Current flows from negative towards positive.
+Electrons are attracted to a high potential or voltage.

 Example 1: Lets say we are standing at the shore of a completely smooth fresh water lake that is 10 feet deep all the way across.
 Now lets say a huge 500 pound fat guy jumps off of a dock at the other end of the lake.
 He creates a wave that is 5 feet higher than the lake surface.
 The wave also dips down below the lake surface 5 feet.
 You are on the other side of the lake and you can see the wave coming towards you but you can only see the top 5 feet of the wave.
 This wave is actually 10 feet high if you consider that the valley of the wave is 5 feet below the lake surface and the wave peak is 5 feet above the lake surface.
 This wave is 10 feet high peak to peak.

 The lake surface is like a constant DC voltage in an amplifier power supply that measures 10 volts DC above chassis ground and the wave is equivalent to a 10 volt peak to peak AC signal voltage riding on top of a that steady 10 volt DC.
-The AC signal fluctuates the smooth DC voltage level up and down to a 5volt DC low level and a 15volt DC high level.
-(Theory).
+The AC signal fluctuates the smooth 10 volt DC voltage level up and down to a 5 volt DC low level and a 15 volt DC high level.

 In a nutshell: Take a look at the Typical 12AX7 stage in the diagram above.
 A tube/valve amplifies a voltage by taking a very small AC voltage that is present on the input control grid (pin 2) and makes the current fluctuate through the tube from the cathode (pin 3) to the plate (pin 1).
 This fluctuating current flows through a 100K plate load resistor and is turned back into a much larger copy of the AC control grid voltage on the other side of the plate load resistor.
 When a fluctuating DC voltage comes up against a coupling capacitor the fluctuating AC level appears on the other side of the capacitor but the smooth DC voltage component is blocked.
 Capacitors will block a smooth DC voltage but will appear to pass the fluctuating AC voltage component.

-Details: The input control grid is able to repel/hold back or attract/allow electrons to flow across the vacuum gap between the cathode and the plate.
+Details: The input control grid is able to repel or hold back and attract or allow electrons to flow across the vacuum gap between the cathode and the plate.
 The input control grid is between the cathode and plate physically.
 The electrons are repelled back to the cathode or attracted away from the cathode by the control grid voltage.
 When the electrons see the higher voltage of the plate, they are attracted to the plate, not the control grid.
 They pass right on by the control grid and make a bee line to the plate.